eburdon/Seng371-SoftwareEvolutionClassProject/README.md

 ------------------------------------------

-The evolution of a language
+The Evolution of a Language
 ------------------------------------------

 In this class so far, we have been discussing the evolution of ultra-large scale (ULS) projects and how they have evolved.
 We've looked at some different code bases, have read a few essays by Fred Brooks in his book "Mythical Man Month", and have learnt about the 8 laws of evolution.
 For project 1, each student has been asked to build some sort of "tool" and study a code base in order to answer questions about Software Evolution.